"The vivacity and sheer joy with which Cru plays is intoxicating and his ability to cast a memorable hook is magical! " - LIVING BLUES

 Raucous, rowdy, gentle, sweet, eccentric, quirky, and outright irreverent are all words that fittingly describe Tas Cru's songs and testify to his reputation as a one of the most unique of bluesmen plying his trade today.
 It’s not for nothing that Cru has received wide praise for his songwriting.
 As Downbeat magazine notes, "His songs are blues poetry - crafted with rare verbal flair and his ability to cast a memorable hook is magical!"
 Bruce Iglauer, founder and president of Alligator Records calls Cru “a rare, real writer.”
 Live, these songs are performed with power and passion as observed by Living Blues magazine, "The vivacity and sheer joy with which Cru plays is intoxicating!"

-His current album, “You Keep the Money,” released December 30, 2014, has been either at or near the very top of several major blues airplay charts since mid-January.
-It actually debuted at # 1on the Roots Music Report and eight of its 12 songs have been in the top 25.
+His current album, “You Keep the Money,” is the hottest debuting blues album of 2015.
+Released December 30, 2014, it has been either at or near the very top of every major blues chart through mid-May, 2015 and is still getting extensive worldwide airplay.
+It actually debuted at # 1 on the Roots Music Report and eight of its 12 songs have been in the top 25.
 According to Cru’s radio promoter, Frank Roszak, this had never before happened in the history of his career as a publicist.
 The album debuted on the prestigious Living Blues chart at #2.
 Blues djs and reviewers agree that this album shows Tas Cru “at the peak of his formidable talents as a performer and songwriter.” - Graham Clarke

 Based out of upstate New York.
 Cru performs in a variety of formats ranging from solo acoustic to a 7 piece-backing band.
 Tas Cru appears at a number of festivals and major blues venues throughout the US and Canada.
 Some of note, for example include Billtown Blues Festival (Williamsport, PA), Calgary International Blues Festival (Calgary, Alberta), Chenango Blues Festival (Norwich, NY), Rum Boogie Cafe and BB King’s (Memphis, TN), Ground Zero Blues Club (Clarksdale, MS), and the historic Bradfordville Blues Club (Tallahassee, FL), As well, Cru brings his award-winning Blues Education programs and workshops to numerous schools, hospitals and community centers.